vtexdocs/dev-portal-content/docs/troubleshooting/development/vtex-release-cli-command-returns-ebadf-message.md

 **Keywords:** Release | CLI

-When running the [VTEX IO CLI command](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-command-reference#release) [vtex release](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-command-reference#release), it returns an EBADF (error bad file descriptor) message.
+When running the [VTEX IO CLI command `vtex release`](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-command-reference#release), it returns an EBADF (error bad file descriptor) message.
 This happens because a file descriptor variable does not correctly point to a file during command execution.

 The `vtex release` command creates a new version of a VTEX IO app by rewriting the `CHANGELOG.md` and the `manifest.json` files.
 For more details about this process, see [Releasing a new app version](https://developers.vtex.com/docs/guides/vtex-io-documentation-releasing-a-new-app-version).